HB-230

 Louisiana House Bill No. 230 — Disclosure of Artificial Intelligence-Generated Content (2026 Regular Session)

-Louisiana HB 230 requires any AI system that produces images, videos, audio, or multimedia AI-generated content to include a clear and conspicuous disclosure identifying the content as AI-generated.
-The bill does not define a specific covered entity — the obligation attaches to the AI system itself, which functionally falls on whoever operates or deploys that system.
-Violations constitute deceptive and unfair trade practices and are enforceable exclusively by the attorney general through civil action, with fines up to $10,000 per violation.
-The bill is notable for its breadth — it applies to all AI-generated media content with no carve-outs for satire, parody, editorial use, or de minimis content.
+Requires any AI system that produces images, videos, audio, or multimedia AI-generated content to include a clear and conspicuous disclosure on the content identifying it as AI-generated.
+The bill does not define a specific covered entity — it applies the obligation to "any artificial intelligence system" that produces such content, which in practice falls on whoever operates or controls the system.
+Violations are classified as deceptive and unfair trade practices enforceable exclusively by the Louisiana attorney general, with civil fines of up to $10,000 per violation.
+The bill is notably broad and simple, with no exemptions, safe harbors, or distinction between content types.

 Summary

-Louisiana HB 230 requires any AI system that produces images, videos, audio, or multimedia AI-generated content to include a clear and conspicuous disclosure identifying the content as AI-generated.
-The bill does not define a specific covered entity — the obligation attaches to the AI system itself, which functionally falls on whoever operates or deploys that system.
-Violations constitute deceptive and unfair trade practices and are enforceable exclusively by the attorney general through civil action, with fines up to $10,000 per violation.
-The bill is notable for its breadth — it applies to all AI-generated media content with no carve-outs for satire, parody, editorial use, or de minimis content.
+Requires any AI system that produces images, videos, audio, or multimedia AI-generated content to include a clear and conspicuous disclosure on the content identifying it as AI-generated.
+The bill does not define a specific covered entity — it applies the obligation to "any artificial intelligence system" that produces such content, which in practice falls on whoever operates or controls the system.
+Violations are classified as deceptive and unfair trade practices enforceable exclusively by the Louisiana attorney general, with civil fines of up to $10,000 per violation.
+The bill is notably broad and simple, with no exemptions, safe harbors, or distinction between content types.

 Enforcement & Penalties